Deep dive:- Conversion of Javascript code into machine code by JavaScript EnginE

 Once these two steps are done, the execution of machine code by the JS engine happens inside the call stack more about which you can read here.

 That's it, folks.
-You just have learned fundamental concepts related to JS execution.
+You have just learned fundamental concepts related to JS execution.
 Share your knowledge.
-Teach someone and it will help you in learning this for a longer time.
+Teach someone and it will help you understand this for a longer time.
 Keep following for more such articles.

 Further Read-